 For employees and labour-only contractors who mainly work on sites in Great Britain or its offshore waters, the training levy is 1.2% of the total payments to employees and labour-only contractors during the base period 6 April to 5 April.

-For all other employees and labour-only contractors mainly working in Great Britain, a training levy of 0.14% of the total payments to employees and labour-only contractors will be payable from 2023.
+For all other employees and labour-only contractors mainly working in Great Britain, a training levy of 0.33% of the total payments to employees and labour-only contractors will be payable from 2023.
 This is an increase on the previous level of 0.14% and was agreed by the overwhelming majority of levy-paying employers in Autumn 2019.
 The ECITB’s proposal will see the offsite levy rising to 0.2% in 2021, 0.27% in 2022 and 0.33% payable in 2023.

 The ECITB training levy must be paid within one month of the demand for payment and in one instalment.
 Employers may not receive ECITB grants and services when levy payment is overdue.

 In-scope employers make their annual Statutory Levy Declarations using the ECITB’s on-line portal service.
 Employers will be notified by email when their on-line declaration forms are available for completion, together with details of the date by which completed declarations must be submitted.